What are you working on now?

 I’m working on Firekeeper Book 7: Wolf’s Search.

-I’m also upgrading the Firekeeper e-books to remove numerous formatting errors.
+I’ve recently finished upgrading the Firekeeper e-books to remove numerous formatting errors.

 What will you be doing next?

 I’m not sure, but I’d like to go back to work on a rough draft I started last year.

 For more frequent updates, check out my Wednesday Wanderings blog each week.

 I notice that your first several books are stand-alones, but lately you seem to be writing novels, and even short stories, that fit into series.
 What is the attraction of writing series?

 My first several books were indeed stand-alone novels.
 At the point when I wrote them, it was challenge enough to write a good, complete novel without contemplating the challenge of writing a series.

 Eventually, however, I became attracted to the idea of setting more than one novel in a universe or returning to a set of characters.
 Both world and character building are intensive projects.
 As one grows more skilled at these, the more potential stories involving the places and people you are creating suggest themselves.

 The only problem for a fantasy writer (something that doesn’t seem to happen if you’re writing SF or mystery) is that people automatically assume you’re writing a trilogy, and that the whole story won’t be finished until you’re done with the third book.
 I don’t work like that.
 Each book contains its own story arc — that’s why both the athanor and the Firekeeper books are so long — and that story arc will be completed by the final page of that novel.
 I reserve the right, however, not to wrap up my characters’ personal lives.
 The complexities of real lives don’t get neatly resolved in six weeks or six months.
 Why should they in a novel?

 Do you ever plan to write sequels to any of your current stand-alone novels?